Decision Centric Approach is the key to enabling organizations to respond to market dynamics quicker and innovate in business moments.

-A Decision Centric Approach is key to enabling organizations to innovate in business ‘moments’.
-After all, deciding whether to engage a customer or conduct a transaction is an integral part of everyday commerce.
+After all, business decisions are the core foundation in organisations.
+For instance, deciding whether to engage a customer or conduct a transaction.
+Or whether or not a customer is eligible for a discount and how much is it?
+Or how to underwrite clients or what product to offer to them?
+These business questions are integral part of everyday operation in business.
 These are the decisions that really matter to businesses.
 No matter whether these are made by a human, AI, or by using a traditional business rules approach, they are at the heart of any enterprise.

 Companies are investing heavily in analytics, machine learning, data science, AI, RPA and other related technologies.
 The belief is that such technologies can drive better decision-making in order to improve business outcomes and also to reduce operational costs.
 However, there is a real gap between this belief and the reality of decision-making in day-to-day business transactions.